 BA students complete biblical studies minor coursework, general studies courses, language courses, counseling and psychology major courses, and open electives.
 BS students complete all of the same requirements, without the focus on language courses.
 During the rigorous curriculum, students explore marriage and family counseling, research methods in psychology, and counseling theories.

 Each candidate must complete an application and pay the associated $30 fee.
 A prospective student must also provide official transcripts, an essay, SAT or ACT scores, and reference forms.
 Enrollees can complete their FAFSA to determine scholarship eligibility.

 The in counseling psychology at Johnson & Wales' Providence campus allows degree-seekers to explore a broad foundation of knowledge about human emotions, thoughts, and behaviors.
 During the program, learners can focus on understanding how different social environments can affect human development.
 Students also explore the psychological and biological motivations behind certain behaviors.

 This rigorous program requires students to participate in an internship, using their strong scientific foundations to apply research across different workplace settings.
 Graduates leave their program with the knowledge, skills, and clinical experience needed to begin their counseling careers or enroll in advanced programs.

-Located in Maryville, Tennessee, Maryville College offers a major in psychology-counseling track that exposes students to a broad foundation of mental processes and behavior while emphasizing cognition and human behavior.
+Located in Maryville, Tennessee, Maryville College offers a that exposes students to a broad foundation of mental processes and behavior while emphasizing cognition and human behavior.
 The rigorous program provides degree-seekers with the tools they need to conduct scientific studies.

 The counseling track prepares students to pursue postgraduate work in counseling or clinical professions.
 Learners can further specialize their degrees by pursuing concentrations in relationship and sexual health, civic engagement, psychology in the community, and global citizenship, among others.